-The annual base salaries for our named executive officers are intended to be consistent with median salary levels for similarly situated executives at companies in our market comparison group.
+• Base Salary: The annual base salaries for our named executive officers are intended to be and, without significant exception, are consistent with median salary levels for similarly situated executives at companies in our market comparison group.
 As a general matter, the base salary for each named executive officer is initially established through negotiation at the time the officer is hired, taking into account the officer's qualifications, experience, prior salary and competitive salary information.
 The compensation committee annually reviews and, if appropriate, adjusts the base salaries of our chief executive officer and other members of senior management.
 Each of our named executive officers has entered into an employment agreement with us that prohibits the compensation committee from materially decreasing his or her base salary as part of this annual review process.
 Salaries are also reviewed in the case of promotions or other significant changes in responsibilities.
 In each case, the compensation committee assesses individual performance against job responsibilities, our overall company performance, our budget for merit increases and competitive salary information.
 Base salary is intended to provide a baseline of compensation that does not fluctuate except for, potentially, merit-based increases.

-In March 2007, the compensation committee adjusted base salaries for our named executive officers to be in effect until the next annual review by the compensation committee.
-These base salaries were \$375,000 for Theodore R. Schroeder, our President and Chief Executive Officer, \$285,000 for William R. LaRue, our Senior Vice President and Chief Financial Officer, \$340,000 for Dr. James B. Breitmeyer, our Executive Vice President, Development, and Chief Medical Officer, and \$230,000 for David A. Socks, our Senior Vice President of Corporate Development and Strategy.
-Ms. Aker's base salary of \$280,000, was negotiated at the commencement of her employment with the company in April 2007, and she was not eligible for a salary increase in 2007.
+In March 2008, the compensation committee increased base salaries for our named executive officers to be in effect until the next annual review by the compensation committee.
+The increased base salaries were \$393,750 for Theodore R. Schroeder, our President and Chief Executive Officer, \$297,825 for William R. LaRue, our Senior Vice President and Chief Financial Officer, \$357,000 for Dr. James B. Breitmeyer, our Executive Vice President, Development, \$291,668 for Ms. Hazel Aker, our Senior Vice President, General Counsel and Secretary, and Chief Medical Officer, and \$260,130 for David A. Socks, our Senior Vice President of Corporate Development and Strategy.

-Annual Cash Incentive Plan Compensation

-Our compensation committee believes it is important to have a significant percentage of each executive officer's total compensation contingent upon the company's overall performance, as well as upon the level of his or her own contribution toward the company's performance.
+Annual Cash Incentive Plan Compensation: Our compensation committee believes it is important to have a significant percentage of each executive officer's total compensation contingent upon the company's overall performance, as well as upon the level of his or her own contribution toward the company's performance.
 This allows our named executive officers to receive bonus compensation in the event certain specified corporate and, if applicable, individual performance measures are achieved.

-In January 2007, our board of directors approved our 2007 corporate bonus plan, which designates a target bonus amount for each named executive officer, expressed as a percentage of his or her base salary (50% for our chief executive officer, 30% for our executive vice president and senior vice presidents, and 25% for our other vice presidents).
-These percentages were determined based upon a target of the 50th percentile of bonuses for similarly-situated executives at companies within our market comparison group represented by the market survey data we review.
-Our named executive officers were eligible to receive bonuses if certain individual and corporate performance criteria were achieved during the 2007 fiscal year.
+In November 2007, our compensation committee approved our 2008 corporate bonus plan, which designates a target bonus amount for each named executive officer, expressed as a percentage of his or her base salary.
+In March 2008, based on market comparison data provided by Compensia, Inc., our compensation committee revised the target bonus amounts for each named executive officer from 50% to 60% for our chief executive officer, from 30% to 35% for our executive vice president and senior vice presidents, and from 25% to 30% for our other vice presidents.
+These percentages were determined based upon a target of the 60th percentile of bonuses for similarly-situated executives at companies within our market comparison group represented by the market survey data we review.
+Our named executive officers were eligible to receive bonuses if certain individual and corporate performance criteria were achieved during the 2008 fiscal year.
 The use of corporate performance goals is intended to establish a link between the executive's pay and our business performance.
-The corporate performance goals for 2007, each of which were qualitative rather than quantitative, were established by our board of directors, and included (i) the advancement of clinical development programs for the Company's AcetavanceTM and OmigardTM product candidates, which were collectively weighted at 65%, (ii) the completion of a manufacturing development objective for AcetavanceTM, weighted at 15%, (iii) the achievement of certain business development objectives, weighted at 10%, and (iv) the completion of certain internal administrative objectives, weighted at 10%.
-The amounts payable for corporate performance under our 2007 annual cash incentive plan were determined based upon the company's actual performance measured against the weighted performance criteria.